shivannis/xandr-docs-public/xandr-docs/mobile-sdk/support-for-overriding-country-codes-and-zip-codes-on-android.md

 **setGeoOverrideZipCode**

-Setter method which assigns a zip code .
+Setter method which assigns a zip code.
 It will pass the zip code string as the argument in the method.

 ```
 /**